wireseo/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-info">

-When the time of the consultation displayed by `view -cu` is earlier than the local time (year, month, date, hour, and minute all equal) and then caught up eventually, it is still considered as an upcoming consultation when you enter `view -cu`.
-This is to encourage the tutors to have this screen open while holding the consultation session.
+When the time of the `Consultation` displayed by `view -cu` is earlier than the local time (year, month, date, hour, and minute all equal) and then caught up eventually, it is still considered as an upcoming `Consultation` when you enter `view -cu`.
+This is to encourage the tutors to have this screen open while holding the `Consultation` session.
-When you switch to another command, such as `view -c` or `view -cp`, and then come back, you may see the updated consultation list with the current local time as the standard.
+When you switch to another command, such as `view -c` or `view -cp`, and then come back, you may see the updated `Consultation` list with the current local time as the standard.
 </div>

 #### 6.6.6 Viewing all `Mastery Check` sessions : `-mc`